Why is the graph of a linear function a straight line?

 In my last post I wrote about the following standard, and mentioned that I could write a whole blog post about the first comma.

 8.F.A.3.
-Interpret the equation $y = mx + b$ as defining a linear function, whose graph is a straight line; give examples of functions that are not linear.
-For example, the function $A = s^2$ giving the area of a square as a function of its side length is not linear because its graph contains the points $(1,1)$, $(2,4)$ and $(3,9)$, which are not on a straight line.
+Interpret the equation y=mx+b as defining a linear function, whose graph is a straight line; give examples of functions that are not linear.
+For example, the function A=s2 giving the area of a square as a function of its side length is not linear because its graph contains the points (1,1), (2,4) and (3,9), which are not on a straight line.

 The comma indicates that the clause “whose graph is a straight line” is nonessential for identifying the noun phrase “linear function.”
 It turns the clause into an extra piece of information: “and by the way, did you know that the graph of a linear function is a straight line?”
 This fact is often presented as obvious; after all, if you draw the graph or produce it using a graphing utility, it certainly looks like a straight line.